 First, seasoned salespeople constantly identify and categorize customer attributes.
 For example, a customer who wears expensive clothes and drives a Ferrari is assumed to have plenty of money and to be eager to show it off.
 The novice salesperson will stop there.
 The more experienced one might look more closely.
 Perhaps there’s a button missing on the cuff, or the car could use a wash.
 Maybe this customer is not all he is cracked up to be.
 A novice might quickly assume stereotypical gender roles between a husband and wife, whereas experience would tell you who really makes the buying decision.
 The effectiveness of salespeople, then, depends on how accurately they rank such situational details in their mental hierarchy.

 Second, the experience of salesmen pitching to executives in high-stakes situations has shown that many aspects of sales can be counter-intuitive, and that there is in fact a much wider range of acceptable behaviors than one might think.
 One can only get a feeling for what works and what does not through trial and error.

-To understand why, one has to recognize that our behavior acts as an indicator of our propositional value and social status, and that people react to such behavioral cues on a deeply instinctive level.
+To understand why, one has to recognize that our behavior acts as an indicator of our social status, and that people react to such behavioral cues on a deeply instinctive level.
 The experienced salesman effectively communicates that he does not give a shit about authority.
 He has something unique to offer, he has no time to waste, and he is willing to go to another client if needed.

 The misunderstood probabilities of sales